ddooley/ddooley.github.io/_pages/docs/data-categorical.md

 <img align="right" src="/assets/images/docs/data_john_sex_property.png">

-The 'has quality' relation can capture this directly by pointing straight to the phenotypic quality, for example "male" is a subclass of "phenotypic sex", and one can express "An anonymous node (representing John) has quality 'male'".
+The 'has quality' relation can capture this directly by pointing straight to the phenotypic quality, for example "male" is a subclass of "phenotypic sex", and one can express "An anonymous node of type Homo sapiens (representing John) 'has quality' another anonymous node of type 'male'".

 <br clear="both">